 What was the biggest challenge that you have experienced owning your own business?

 Learning how to simplify things.
 I’m very analytical and sometimes I get in my own way with my train of thought.
 Learning how to sell your own business that seems clearly defined is not always the case.

 How would you encourage those who are experiencing negativity to power through?

 Well before I started my business, I prayed and consulted with family and my closest friends.
 To my surprise, my own mother told me not to do it.
 She was worried I would fail, while everyone else knew I would be a success.
-So I took a lead of FAITH!
+So, I took a lead of FAITH!
 It was through Faith I have received my biggest blessings.
 Trust in the LORD and not in people.
 We are all on our own journey and you have to walk on your own sometimes so you might as well Trust GOD since he knows where you are headed.

+What are your future goals regarding your business?
 Future business goals are to remain a small business with roughly 20-25 employees.
 I wanted to remain small and intimate with a good work and quality of life balance.
 Grow to 100-125 clients spread amongst the 25 of us.
 Commanding revenue’s that gives each of us a healthy and financial portfolio.
 We also want to produce enough revenues where we can impact our communities and grow a platform to sponsor diversity in the industry and introduce to the next generation of event professionals.

+What advice would you give new business owners?
 Build the right team and be very conservative in the first two-three years of your business spending.
 Set realistic goals so you have progress that promotes confidence in your business model.

-Many fail at what they don’t want to do, so you might as well try something you would love to do!
+Are there any success quotes you’ve adapted that you now live by that you want to share to encourage others?
+Many fails at what they don’t want to do, so you might as well try something you would love to do!
 You won’t learn how to fly until you really try!